Impostor/Impostor/docs/Http-server.md

 A reverse proxy allows you to forward HTTP requests from users to multiple services.
 If you already have one, you should configure it to add Impostor.
 This page contains an Nginx configuration you can use for reference.

 If you have never set up a reverse proxy before, we recommend you to set up [Caddy](https://caddyserver.com/).
 It is easy to set up and comes with support for requesting SSL certificates out of the box.

+To prevent people from connecting directly to Impostor, we recommend changing the "ListenIp" in the "HttpServer" section to "127.0.0.1".
+This makes sure people can't connect to your HTTP server other than via your reverse proxy.
+Keep the "ListenIp" in the "Server" section at "0.0.0.0" though, running the normal game traffic through a proxy is not supported.

 ### Caddy